Ultimate guide to writing a business case

 Is a business case only used by organisations?

 No. You may use a business case to justify some investment you make.
-For example, if you’re thinking of moving house to another area you and your spouse will need to understand the costs of moving, the timescales and risks involved, and weigh these up against the benefits to be gained e.g. save time traveling to your office, your children can go to a better school.
+For example, think of moving house to another area.
+You and your spouse will need to understand the costs of moving, the timescales and risks involved, and weigh these up against the benefits to be gained e.g. save time traveling to your office, your children can go to a better school.

 Why do you need a business case?